 Here’s a look at some of Marin’s distinctive towns and treasures.

 Designed around the site of the former railroad depot, Mill Valley (a 30-minute drive from downtown San Francisco) exudes a calm and coherence that elude most of Marin’s other towns.
-Playwrights and programmers sip lattes on the terrace of the Depot Cafe, while the streets that radiate from the plaza pass a marvelous mix of markets, jewelry and clothing shops, wine-tasting rooms and eateries.
-Walk up Throckmorton Avenue to the Old Mill Park, site of the 1830s sawmill that gave the town its name, and savor its tranquil grove of second-growthredwood trees.
-For dining, farm-to-table El Paseo, the pub-like Beerworks, Bookoo (Asian fusion) and Avatar Burritos(“Punjabi-style” burritos using naan and Indian ingredients) are foodie faves.
+Playwrights and programmers sip lattes on the terrace of the Depot Cafe, while the streets that radiate from the plaza offer a marvelous mix of markets, jewelry and clothing shops, wine-tasting rooms and eateries.
+Walk up Throckmorton Avenue to the Mill Valley Lumber Yard Park, site of the sawmill that gave the town its name.
+It’s now home to local shops and the California cuisine-leaning Watershed Restaurant.

 This 13,000-population town might also be considered the county’s cultural capital.
 The Mill Valley Film Festival, held for 11 days every October, showcases world-class films in an intimate setting.
-The Marin Theatre Company puts on six provocative plays by contemporary authors every year.
-And come summer, the beloved Mountain Play musical enchants in the spectacular outdoor Cushing Memorial Amphitheater, set 2,000 feet up the slope of Mount Tamalpais.
+The Marin Theatre Company puts on provocative plays by contemporary authors every year.
+And come summer, the beloved Mountain Play musical production enchants in the spectacular outdoor Cushing Memorial Amphitheater, set 2,000 feet up the slope of Mount Tamalpais.

 In the bucolic burg of Corte Madera, famed bookseller Book Passage has become a bookstore-cum-university, with a rich and ever-changing schedule of author events, language classes, literary salons and writing workshops.

-Mount Tamalpais, the Golden Gate National Recreation Area and the Point Reyes National Seashore offer exhilarating beaches, meadows, trails and panoramas of the entire Bay Area and beyond.
+Mount Tamalpais, the Golden Gate National Recreation Area and the Point Reyes National Seashore offer exhilarating beaches, meadows, hiking trails and panoramas of the entire Bay Area and beyond.
 And Muir Woods is a world-class attraction renowned for its majestic redwood trees, the tallest living things on the planet and ancient as well; the oldest tree in the park is at least 1,200 years old.
 That’s enough to give even a tech titan pause.